immutablehub/immutablehub/README.md

 ###  The Breakthrough

-By anchoring software to an immutable blockchain layer, it establishes a new security baseline for the entire software ecosystem.
+By anchoring software to an immutable & decentralized  layer, it establishes a new security baseline for the entire software ecosystem.